nnseva/django-leaflet-admin-list/README.md

 Downgrade libgdal to the **libgdal26** (present in the Ubuntu apt repository) if you would like to use such Django versions.

+The source of the effect is backward incompatibility of **libGDAL**, the issue [here](https://github.com/OSGeo/gdal/issues/1546) describes the problem.

 ## Configuration

 Include the `leaflet_admin_list` application into the `INSTALLED_APPS` list, like: